 Each year, 24.7 million people use amphetamine (MA) worldwide, which represents more consumers than individuals who use heroin or cocaine.
 Despite these numbers, there are currently no FDA-approved medications to treat MA dependence.
 And while behavioral counseling options can help many, too often it is not enough.
 UCLA CBAM is one of the leading methamphetamine research groups in the nation and is working to translate the latest scientific discoveries into new and more effective treatments for methamphetamine addiction.
-Information concerning our current methamphetamine clinical trials is below:
+Information concerning our current methamphetamine clinical trial is below:

 Meth Facts and Resources